10 Tween Chores Your Middle Schooler Needs for Survival

 In our home, we have a tradition that when one of our kids starts middle school, they get their very own laundry basket!
 YEAH!
 Up until this point, they’ve had to help with doing laundry, such as folding and putting it away, but now they take on total ownership start to finish.

 Now, I don’t throw them to the wolves.
-I walk through the laundry operations a few times with them and we’ve got a great printable that we’ve hung in our laundry room to help them in case they forget a few steps.
+I walk through the laundry operations a few times with them and provide supervision to make sure there are no big laundry disasters (pink shirt in with the whites).
+We’ve also got a great printable that we’ve hung over our washer and dryer in the laundry room to help them in case they forget a few steps.

 Sign-up for our weekly newsletter full of tips and advice to help make parenting a little easier and get your FREE Laundry Printable right away!